 Azure Data Factory is an ETL and orchestrator tool for building cloud-native data engineering pipelines.
 It has a lot of source connectors available and this list is growing rapidly.
 To secure connection details in the Data Factory, we can store credentials in Azure key vault and access them in Azure Data Factory.
 This article describes how to access key vault secrets from Azure Data Factory linked services.

 What is Azure Key Vault?

 Azure Key Vault is a cloud service used to save and access secrets securely.
-The secret could be anything which we want to secure like API key, credentials, etc. It provides encryption of data when it’s moving from a key vault to a client application which makes it more secure.
+The secret could be anything that we want to secure like API key, credentials, etc. It provides encryption of data when it’s moving from a key vault to a client application which makes it more secure.
 Read more about it here.

 Let’s see it in action

 To setup Azure key vault for storing Azure Data Factory credentials, we need: